 Grow with Your Circumstances

-Alicia Marie, founder of People Biz, a coaching and training organization, said that the number one reason people decide to engage a coach is that they hit a personal development ceiling.
-A moment occurs when they are stuck, when they realize they must change in order to be successful.
+Alicia Marie, the founder of People Biz, a coaching and training organization, said that the number one reason people decide to engage a coach is that they hit a personal development ceiling.
+A moment occurs when they are stuck when they realize they must change in order to be successful.
 “That can happen because your entire team of twelve just walked out on you, or you just sold $1 million in product and can’t fund it,” Marie said.

 “It can be due to major success or major issues.”
 Either way, the person acknowledges that they will have to grow to deal with the circumstance.

 Alicia Marie noted that the biggest challenge is always people: